logo svg

 About the Author

 Mohammed Khalil is a Cybersecurity Architect at DeepStrike, specializing in advanced penetration testing and offensive security operations.
-With certifications including CISSP, OSCP, and OSWE, he has led numerous red team engagements for Fortune 500 companies, focusing on cloud security, application vulnerabilities, and adversary emulation.
-His work involves dissecting complex attack chains and developing resilient defense strategies for clients in the finance, healthcare, and technology sectors.
+With certifications including CISSP, OSCP, and OSWE, he has led numerous red team engagements for Fortune 500 companies, focusing on cloud security, application vulnerabilities, identity based attack chains, and adversary emulation.
+His work involves dissecting complex exploit paths, validating real world breach scenarios, and developing resilient defense strategies for clients in the finance, healthcare, technology, and critical infrastructure sectors.

 background